I earn commissions if you shop through the affiliate links on this page.

 At least once a week I back up my photos on a separate portable hard drive.
 I have four 2 TB hard drives that are organized by what year’s photos are stored on them.
 I keep these back-ups off-site, so that if anything were to happen to the house like theft or fire, I’m not losing all my original files.
 I would definitely suggest something similar if you are shooting a lot of photos.
 It would be devastating for me to lose not only all those files for monetary purposes, but for the visual memories as well!

 If you aren’t taking hundreds of photos a day, a cloud storage option may be useful.
-I do have many of my photos stored as JPEGS on my Smugmug site (which is also the platform I use for selling photos).Save 40% off your new SmugMug account.
-Unlimited photo storage, secure sharing + a custom photo website!
-Try for free for 14 days!
-Click here!
+I do have many of my photos stored as JPEGS on my Smugmug site (which is also the platform I use for selling photos).your free SmugMug 14-day trial today, and save 15% on a new account.

 Intro to Darktable

 Darktable (download available at the link) is an open source RAW developer that is available for all Linux operating systems as well as MacOS, and Windows.
 The programmers that continually develop darktable are phenomenal and responsive.
 Even though it’s free, you can still donate to there cause, and I highly suggest you do if you find their software helpful.
 I find them to be more responsive and helpful than any of the big software companies, and frankly, they make a better product.